 It is important to apply critical GESI analysis when preparing an evaluation report.
 Do not only focus on input and output indicators.
-Successful measurement of outputs should move forward into outcomes and consider the context beyond the project to best capture GESI dynamics and the changing social status of women, men, persons with disabilities and other vulnerable groups.
-Projects which only measure output indicators will fail to capture gender and other social norm change and meaningful access, participation, decision making, systems, and well-being, resulting in a lack of information on what works or does not work.
+Successful measurement of outputs should move forward into outcomes and consider the context beyond the project to best capture GESI dynamics and the changing social status of women, men, people with a disability and other vulnerable groups.
+Projects which only measure output indicators will fail to capture gender and other social norm change and meaningful access, decision-making, participation, systems, and well-being, resulting in a lack of information on what works or does not work.